-Likelihood of Future Occurrence-Occasional/Unlikely Vulnerability-Medium significant problem in Sacramento County and the City of Citrus Heights.
+Likelihood of Future Occurrence-Occasional/Unlikely Vulnerability-Medium

+This hazard analyzes the FEMA DFIRM 1% and 0.2% annual chance floods.
+These tend to be the larger floods that can occur in the County or in the City, and have caused damages in the past.
+Flooding is a significant problem in Sacramento County and the City of Citrus Heights.
 Historically, the City has been at risk to flooding primarily during the winter and spring months when river systems in the County swell with heavy rainfall and snowmelt runoff.
 Normally, storm floodwaters are kept within defined limits by a variety of storm drainage and flood control measures.
 Occasionally, extended heavy rains result in floodwaters that exceed normal high-water boundaries and cause damage.
 Flooding has occurred both within the 1% and 0.2% annual chance floodplains and in other localized areas.